-The third and final Ocean’s flick plays out like a revenge film after one of the crew members is badly injured by Vegas’ new head dick, played to campy perfection by Al Pacino.
-I enjoy these films because it seems like everyone involved enjoys them so damn much.
-Plus, Julia Roberts isn’t in it.
-Which is, you know, good.
+The third and final Ocean’s flick plays out like a revenge film after one of the crew members is injured by a new Vegas pusher, played by Al Pacino.
+I suppose I enjoy these films because it seems like everyone involved enjoys them so damn much.
+Still, Thirteen is so clearly the weakest effort of the trio.
 B

 Interesting Fact: During the final scene in the airport, Pitt tells Clooney to “try and keep the weight off between jobs next time,” a reference to Clooney’s weight gain for his role in Syriana.
 Clooney retorts by telling Pitt he should “settle down and have a couple of kids,” which Pitt has, and then some, with partner Angelina Jolie.

-Broken up into two segments, Soderbergh’s epic chronicling of Ernesto ‘Che’ Guevara is best viewed in one very long sitting (258 minutes to be exact).
+Broken into two segments, Soderbergh’s epic chronicling of Ernesto ‘Che’ Guevara is best viewed in one very long sitting (258 minutes to be exact).
 Not all of it is great: Soderbergh takes his time establishing the tiniest details with painstakingly long wide shots, expansive dialogue and seemingly endless subplots.
-For me, the reasons to appreciate it outweigh the reasons to bash it.
-Benicio Del Toro gives his best performance since, well, Traffic, as the dynamic Che.
+For me, the reasons to appreciate it outweighs the reasons to bash it.
+Benicio Del Toro gives his best performance since Traffic as the dynamic Che.
 You believe his every gesture.
 The extended battle in the deserted town that concludes the first section of the film is the highlight of this expressive passion project.
 A-

 The Girlfriend Experience (2009)